Marriage in Thailand

 Thai marriage at large, and definitely, the ceremony of traditional Thai wedding interlinked with an ancient tradition called sinsod (sinsot).
-A custom of paying a dowry (dowery) presumably to compensate a family of bride “for mother's milk”.
+A custom of paying a dowry (dowery) presumably to compensate a family of the bride “for mother's milk”.

 As an aside yet practical for some fellas comment, and without any attempt to overlook the value of Thai brides, a dowry is normally waived in case of re-marriages.

 Nowadays, many parents-in-law hand the dowry back to the married couple as a wedding gift, some families do not require a dowry, and some need to keep the money.
 Traditionally, sinsod is reciprocated by the parents-in-law.
-More often than not, a part of the money is used to pay for the wedding ceremonies, parties and other related expenses.
-Dowries or sinsod payments range from THB 50,000 to 250,000 and up, although these upper figures are rarely asked for, except the marriages amongst celebrities being motivated by extraordinary figures to create sensation.
+More often than not, a part of the money is used to pay for the wedding ceremonies, parties, and other related expenses.
+Dowries or sinsod payments range from THB 50,000 to 250,000 and up, although these upper figures are rarely asked for, except the marriages amongst celebrities being motivated by the extraordinary figures to create a sensation.

-Thai Traditional wedding ceremonies and rituals need not be conducted in the presence of monk and are usually performed at someone’s home.
-Simply put, there is no such thing as “Buddhist Wedding Ceremony”, and if monks are present at the wedding, they are not directly involved.
+Thai traditional wedding ceremonies and rituals need not be conducted in the presence of a monk and are usually performed at someone’s home.
+Simply put, there is no such thing as a “Buddhist Wedding Ceremony”, and if monks are present at the wedding, they are not directly involved.
 Whenever monks are invited, which is happened quite often, there always should be an odd number: 3, 5, 7 and the maximum could be 9 monks.

 Contact for arrangements.